cdowebcast/Bootstrap-Form-Validation-HTML5/README.md

 # Bootstrap-Form-Validation-HTML5
-This is a simple plugin for validate form using html5 with bootstrap.
+This is a simple plugin for validate form using html5 with bootstrap.<br>
+<strong>Required:</strong> jQuery Library
   <h3>Usage</h3>
-  <strong>Required:</strong> jQuery Library

   <br>
             <ol>
               <li>